promptfoo/promptfoo-docs/docs/getting-started.md

   </TabItem>
 </Tabs>

-This will create some templates in your current directory: `prompts.txt`, `vars.csv`, and `promptfooconfig.js`.
+This will create some templates in your current directory: `prompts.txt` and `promptfooconfig.yaml`.

 1. **Set up your prompts**: Open `prompts.txt` and add 2 prompts that you want to compare.
 Use double curly braces as placeholders for variables: `{{variable_name}}`.
 For example: